 - Benji is using the bash shell.
 There are many other shells such as sh, ksh and csh.
-The last field in the line for his account in /etc/passwd determines the shell that is run when he logs in. - The bash program resides in the /bin directory - The command prompt appearance is defined by the PS1 variable.
+In /etc/passwd the last field in the line for his account determines the shell that is run when logging in. - The bash program resides in the /bin directory - The command prompt appearance is defined by the PS1 variable.
 You can output a prompt yourself using echo \$PS1